Bucket List: How To Photograph Antelope Canyon In 2020

 For Lower Antelope Canyon, there’s more light, so it’ll be even easier to shoot handheld.
 The last time I came to shoot, my settings were generally around f/5 at 1/100th of a second and ISO 1250 on a Nikon D750 body.
 With my Sony system, I can probably increase the aperture to something like f/11 or f/16 and still be able to shoot a clean low-noise image at around 1/60th of a second.

 In fact, I took a few photos with my iPhone 6s at the time and it was able to capture the colors cleanly from my phone.

 Lower Antelope Canyon is the clear winner for me.
-The narrow walkways are more fun and interesting to shoot, and it’s cheaper, which is an extra bonus.
-Most people will go to Upper Antelope Canyon, so it’s also less packed.
+The narrow walkways are more fun and interesting to shoot.
+And it’s cheaper, which is an extra bonus.
+Most people will go to Upper Antelope Canyon, so it’s also less packed in the Lower Canyon.
 I love my photographs from Lower Antelope Canyon more than Upper Antelope Canyon, so there’s also that.

 How And When To Visit Antelope Canyon

 The best time generally to visit is between 10 am and 1 pm when you get the most light coming in.
 To get that famous sunbeam shot, you’ll want to go on the 9:30 or 10:30 am tour depending on the time of year.
 I would check with your tour operator before hand and book this in advance because everyone will want to be on the same tour.